coconutpalm/boot-boot/site-src/index.md

 ### 1.0

-* Name and description metadata in web site should come from the build.boot file and not from the yaml header in the Markdown file.
 * Library development template project in Github.
 * Rework Getting Started Guide to reference template projects.
-* Parameterize:
-    * Doc template function
-    * Documentation web server used during development port number.

 ### 1.5